KorvinPrim/telegram_bot_travels/README.md

-# telegram_bot_travels
+# that_you_love_bot
-Telegram bot will help you determine the place of travel.
+Telegram bot on the basis of neural networks can determine what you like and what does not.